jspaezp/sctree/vignettes/paper/paper.md

 to separate cells and test subpopulations in an experimental setting.

-We present scTree, a tool in which addresses the unfulfilled need for identifying markers that would exrapolate to methodologies applicable in a wet-lab setting, where the identification of markers is considered as a classification problem modeled with shallow decision trees.
+We present scTree, a tool in which addresses the unfulfilled need for identifying markers that would extrapolate to methodologies applicable in a wet-lab setting, where the identification of markers is considered as a classification problem modeled with shallow decision trees.
 This former approach produces classification models for cell clusters that are immediately applicable to experimental settings, without